Skip to Main Content

 Where the Boundaries Blur

-On a domestic shoot, a line producer handles many tasks that a fixer would cover worldwide — crew sourcing, budget management, permit planning.
-The key difference is territorial knowledge.
+On a domestic shoot, a line producer handles many tasks that a fixer would cover abroad — crew sourcing, budget management, permit planning.
+The key difference is local knowledge.
 A line producer based in London or Los Angeles cannot walk into a municipalidad in Arequipa and negotiate a street-closure permit in Spanish.
-They cannot review whether a quote from a Cusco gear vendor is fair or inflated.
+They cannot judge whether a quote from a Cusco gear vendor is fair or inflated.
 They cannot advise the director on which Andean communities need formal consultation before filming starts.
-The fixer fills that gap — they are the production's local intelligence, logistics arm, and cultural interpreter rolled into one.
-On smaller Peruvian shoots, a documentary crew of three or four people, the fixer often serves as the de facto line producer, handling budget, crew, and logistics under the guidance of a remote producer.
-On larger shoots, the fixer works alongside a line producer, executing locally while the line producer manages the wider picture.
+The fixer fills that gap as the production's local intelligence, logistics arm, and cultural interpreter in one.
+On smaller Peruvian shoots, such as a documentary crew of three or four, the fixer often acts as the de facto line producer, handling budget, crew, and logistics under a remote producer's guidance.
+On larger shoots, the fixer works beside a line producer, running things locally while the line producer manages the wider picture.

 Sizing the Team to the Production

-For a small documentary team spending a week in Lima, a single fixer may cover everything — permits, transport, a local camera assistant, translation.
-For a mid-scale commercial shooting across Lima and Cusco, you mostly need a fixer managing local logistics and a line producer or production coordinator managing the overall schedule and client communications.
-For a feature film or large-format series shooting across many Peruvian regions — the kind of production that brought Transformers: Rise of the Beasts to the Cusco region — you need the full structure: a line producer running the global budget, a production coordinator managing daily workflows, and a local fixer or shoot service firm handling everything on the ground in Peru.
-The fixer's role scales to fill whatever gap exists between what the production can manage from abroad and what needs to happen locally.
+For a small documentary team spending a week in Lima, one fixer may cover everything — permits, transport, a local camera assistant, translation.
+For a mid-scale commercial shooting across Lima and Cusco, you usually need a fixer running local logistics plus a line producer or production coordinator handling the overall schedule and client communications.
+For a feature film or large-format series across many Peruvian regions — the kind of production that brought Transformers: Rise of the Beasts to the Cusco region — you need the full structure: a line producer running the global budget, a production coordinator managing daily workflows, and a local fixer or shoot service firm handling everything on the ground in Peru.
+The fixer's role scales to fill whatever gap sits between what the production can manage from abroad and what must happen locally.

 ACT 05